 University of Lancaster, 9–10 September 2018

-A pre-conference workshop, ‘Taking the plunge’, for newly qualified indexers and students nearing the end of the training course will take place on Sunday 9 September, starting at 11 a.m.
-The price of £87.50 includes lunch.
-More information and link to booking form on the workshops page.
+A pre-conference workshop, ‘Taking the plunge’, for newly and nearly qualified indexers took place on Sunday 9 September, starting at 11 a.m.